-After high school, I spent several years hitchhiking around the country.
+After high school, I spent a few years hitchhiking around the country.
 Following a stint in the Navy, I came back to Ohio, started school at OSU, accepted a part-time job, got married and started a family.
 My second wife, Jean, and I raised my three children by my first marriage.
 Jean is an accomplished foreign language educator.
+We’ve followed her jobs, from Ohio to New York to Colorado, over twenty years.
+I’ve worked primarily in R&D and manufacturing, as a technician and then engineer.
+Engineering helped pay the bills, my BA and MA in English from SUNY Cortland kept me sane.
+Writing is all I’ve ever really wanted to do.
+After leaving a “big job” with a Colorado utility company in 2010, I’ve spent the past three years working odd jobs, temporary jobs, seasonal jobs, and writing.
+I’ve been able to rework this book.
+I also have another manuscript nearly finished.

 Jake Preston slipped down the shoulder of Route 99.
 The sun was setting behind the low western hills; night air crawled in around his neck and wrists.
 He was south of Fresno, running into the heart of the San Joaquin Valley, and with each quick step the narrow strap of his faded duffel bit into his left shoulder.
 With each jerk he cursed the two dollar duffel bag and whoever had stolen his pack in Los Gatos.